 The Magnificent Rock-Hewn Churches of Lalibela, Ethiopia

 Imagine being a slave in Ethiopia during the 12th and 13th century reign of King Lalibela.
 Now imagine being handed a chisel, hammer, and an axe, and told to carve a three-story high church out of solid rock.
 Inconceivable, certainly.
-But when you consider that Lalibela, with the sweat of 40,000 Egyptian slaves, actually completed construction of 11 such churches in a span of just 23 years, the feat is practically incomprehensible.
+But when you consider that the King actually completed construction of the 11 magnificent rock-hewn churches of Lalibela in a span of just 23 years, the feat is practically incomprehensible.

 Perhaps he had help beyond the corporeal plane.
 It is said that Lalibela performed miracles throughout his life.
 According to legend, when he was born his body was covered with a swarm of bees.
 His name is a combination of two words, “lal” and “ybella,” which translates to “honey eaters.”
 Today the city that is home to the rock-hewn churches proudly bears his name, and the surrounding countryside produces the country’s finest honey.

 Ethiopia adopted Christianity in the first half of the fourth century, making it one of the earliest countries in the world to do so.
 King Lalibela was a devout Christian and still today, nearly all residents of the town named in his honor are Eastern Orthodox Christians.
 Myths swirl around this remarkable monarch.
 Ethiopians believe he was transported to Jerusalem numerous times by the archangels Gabriel and Michael.
 It was during one of these visits that God directed him to sculpt the rock-hewn churches of Lalibela out of the surrounding volcanic stone.
 This New Jerusalem, as it was known, allowed pilgrims to continue honoring their God after Muslim conquests halted Christian pilgrimages to the Holy Land.